-- Surgical care includes inpatient and outpatient preoperative and postoperative care, reduction of fractures, endoscopic procedures, and heart catheterization. - Maternity care includes obstetrical care for pregnancy, childbirth, and the usual care before and after those services. - Inpatient hospital visits related to a hospital admission for surgery, obstetrical care, or radiation therapy are normally covered under the allowed amount for that surgery, obstetrical care, or radiation therapy.
-Hospital visits unrelated to the above services are covered separately, if at all. - If you receive out-of-network physician benefits (such as out-of-network laboratory services) for a medical emergency in the emergency room of a hospital, those services will also be paid at the applicable innetwork coinsurance amounts for such physician benefits described in the matrix above, but subject to the out-of-network calendar year deductible.
-The allowed amount for such out-of-network physician benefits will be determined in accordance with the applicable requirements of the Affordable Care Act. - Physician benefits include provider-administered drugs.
+- Surgical care includes inpatient and outpatient preoperative and postoperative care, reduction of fractures, endoscopic procedures, and heart catheterization. - Maternity care includes obstetrical care for pregnancy, childbirth, and the usual care before and after those services.

+- Inpatient hospital visits related to a hospital admission for surgery, obstetrical care, or radiation therapy are normally covered under the allowed amount for that surgery, obstetrical care, or radiation therapy.
+Hospital visits unrelated to the above services are covered separately, if at all. - Physician benefits include provider-administered drugs.
 You can find more information about provideradministered drugs in the Medical Necessity and Precertification section of this booklet.